Letterbook/FEP/feps/fep-8b32.md

 ## History

-Mastodon implemented embedded signatures according to [Linked Data Signatures 1.0](https://github.com/w3c-ccg/ld-signatures/) specification, which is now obsolete.
+Mastodon supports Linked Data signatures [since 2017](https://github.com/mastodon/mastodon/pull/4687), and a number of other platforms added support for them later.
+These signatures are similar to integrity proofs, but are based on outdated [Linked Data Signatures 1.0](https://github.com/w3c-ccg/ld-signatures/) specification, which has been superseded by other standards.

 ## Requirements